Dysplasia of the hip

 Use therapeutic communication to help child cope.

-Juvenile arthritis is an autoimmune disorder where the joints become inflamed.
+An autoimmune disorder where the joints become inflamed.

 It’s more common in girls and there is no cure.